Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Results

-Let us remember that symmetric matrices have all their real eigenvalues.
-For all the realizations in the simulations, the maximum eigenvalue of the symmetric matrix is always greater than 1, therefore the condition for the existence of transients is guaranteed.
-Only some specific initial condition values of $ h_ {o, i} $, will be amplified according to \cite{10.1371/journal.pcbi.1007655}, which is consistent with the observations that when networks are elicitated with different amplitude values for the input pulse there is an amplitude limit for which the paths are not amplified any more.
+{Let us remember that symmetric matrices have all their real eigenvalues.
+For all the realizations in the simulations of present work, the maximum eigenvalue of the symmetric matrix is always greater than 1, therefore the condition for the existence of transients is guaranteed}.
+Only some specific values of the initial condition, $ h_ {o, i} $, will be amplified according to \cite{10.1371/journal.pcbi.1007655}.
+This is consistent with the observations that when networks are elicitated with different amplitude values for the input pulse there is an amplitude limit for which the paths are not amplified anymore.

 In the case of the realizations obtained, a transient ending in a sustained oscillation, or one going to a fixed point different from zero is always observed.
 Exceptionally for tasks with a passivated state for the output attenuation is observed.